Olog/phoebus-olog-web-client/README.md

    This will generate files in the `build` directory, all of which must be copied to the target web server.
 Publish the web client resource under the root context, i.e. the URL `http://<host>/` shall resolve to the file `index.html` found in the build output.

-3) On the target web server, configure the reverse proxy to map the path /Olog to the Olog-ES backend.
+3) On the target web server, configure the reverse proxy to map the path /Olog to the Phoebus Olog backend.
 On Apache this is done like so (the rewrite rules may not be needed on other type of front end servers):

   ```
   <VirtualHost *:80>